Case Study Project

 - 5pts - Reaction to any comments from the proposal

 Peer Review of Chapter 1

 After your chapter is due, you will be assigned another group in the class to review.
-You will be given one week to review the chapter, and submit comments.
+(Click here to see the groups).
+You will review the chapter, and submit comments.
 You will graded on the quality of comments you provide, so please put thought into them.